When Sinks Help or Hurt: Unified Framework for Attention Sink in Large Vision-Language Models: Experiment

 At L2 (left), $\rho_{\mathrm{vit}}$ remains near the $0.5$ initialization with negligible cross-task variance throughout training---the gate does not learn to differentiate inputs.
 At L10 (right), the gate separates into two regimes: CVBench sub-tasks converge to low sink ratios---Count and Relation near $0.05$, Depth and Distance near $0.20$---while MMStar sub-tasks settle between $0.30$ and $0.45$.
 Within CVBench, these two pairs form well-separated clusters with within-task standard deviation below $0.01$.
 This contrast aligns with the performance gap: L10, where the gate differentiates inputs, achieves 8 non-negative sub-tasks out of 10 (Table~\ref{tab:comparison}), whereas L2, where the gate remains near initialization, achieves only 3 non-negative sub-tasks out of 10; as Figure~\ref{fig:heatmap} shows, ST shifts by $+10$\,\%p while Rel drops by $-16$\,\%p at the same layer.

 Cross-modal information transfer concentrates in layers~4--20 of LLaVA-1.5~\cite{kaduri2025s}.
 L2 falls below this range---at such an early depth, the final input token carries little visual information, leaving the gate no informative signal to differentiate inputs.
 Conversely, beyond L20, cross-modal transfer has largely concluded, so adjusting the \vsink{}-to-rest attention ratio no longer induces meaningful representational changes.
 This accounts for the concentration of effective layers in L3--19 visible in Figure~\ref{fig:heatmap}: the gate is effective in the layers where cross-modal transfer is still underway.
-An oracle key-gating sweep on LLaVA-OneVision-7B confirms that these task- and layer-dependent patterns persist across architectures (Appendix~\ref{sec:supp_cross_oracle}).